sourcegraph/handbook/content/sales/sdrteam.md

 - **Needs More Work** - if the Opportunity doesn’t meet the requirements of a Sales Accepted Opportunity, but we believe that it has the potential to reach this stage with additional progress, keep it in the initial stage and devise a plan b/t the AE & SDR to get it to Sales Accepted Opportunity.

-  - Examples here: great account/need, but we have to get into a different contact or great opportunity but no next steps could be confirmed
+  - Examples here: great account/need, but we have to get into a different contact or great opportunity but no next steps could be confirmed.

 ## SDR to AE Handoff